PalakRajput/java-concepts/src/main/com/concept/designpatterns/behavioral/Theory.md

 Encapsulates request as an object, thereby allowing parameterization of clients with queues, requests, and operations.
 This pattern decouples the sender of a request from its receiver

+# Memento

+Lets you save and restore the previous state of an object without revealing the details of its implementation.

+# Iterator

+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation.
+Iterator is the example of this type of pattern.

+# State

+This pattern allows an object to change its behaviour when it's internal state changes.
+The states are represented by separate objects.